 - 3 dashes Bittermens Xocolatl mole bitters

-Rinse a coupe glass with the Green Chartreuse and set aside.
+Rinse a coupe glass with the green Chartreuse, discard the excess (or retain in the glass, if desired), and set the glass aside.

 Strain into the prepared glass.